 You need to do more than a few kegels to save your pelvic floor

-So the damage is done – what next?
+So – what next?
 There are definitely ways to improve the condition and manage it, says Heba.
 But it needs a consistent approach.

 Breathe in, breathe out

 Heba’s other brilliant-but-basic tip is to concentrate on getting your breathing right when you engage your pelvic floor (also known as engaging your ‘core’).

-“The simplest exercise that they can do is just making sure that that pelvic floor is engaging on the breath out and letting go on the breath in right.
-I often say to the women that I work with, just dedicate 10 minutes a day … if you can do more than 10 minutes, awesome.
+“The simplest exercise that they can do is just making sure that that pelvic floor is engaging on the breath out and letting go on the breath in.
+I often say to the women that I work with, just dedicate 10 minutes a day – if you can do more than 10 minutes, awesome.
 But your minimum baseline should be 10 minutes a day,” she instructs.

-And so when you breathe out and the air comes back out of your diaphragm your diaphragm then becomes smaller like it comes back in.
+And so when you breathe out and the air comes back out of your diaphragm, your diaphragm then becomes smaller as it comes back in.
 It goes back up.
 It becomes shorter and smaller.
 And that particular movement of the breath out causes the pelvic floor to get lifted up.
-There’s connective tissue in your body that when you breathe in causes the pelvic floor to chop down.
+There’s connective tissue in your body that when you breathe in, causes the pelvic floor to drop down.
 And when you breathe out it recoils so that the pelvic floor lifts up.
-And that’s why we have to make sure that we’re engaging the pelvic floor on the breath out because we need to go with the natural physiological way that the pelvic floor activates.”
+And that’s why we have to make sure that we’re engaging the pelvic floor on the breath out, because we need to go with the natural physiological way that the pelvic floor activates.”

 Simple, non?
 Well, with practice Heba assures us that it will start to come naturally.
 So breathe in, ladies …